Keshawn Banks: Green Bay Packers

 After going unselected in the 2023 NFL draft, Banks was signed by the Green Bay Packers as an undrafted free agent.
 He had five tackles and two quarterback pressures in preseason.
 He was released at the final roster cuts and subsequently re-signed to the practice squad.
 After having appeared in no regular season games, he was elevated to the active roster for the team's divisional round playoff game and made his debut in their loss to the San Francisco 49ers, appearing on nine special teams snaps and two defensive snaps.

 Banks signed a reserve/future contract with the Packers on January 22, 2024.
 He was released by Green Bay on August 27.

 New England Patriots

 On October 23, 2024, Banks signed with the New England Patriots practice squad.
 He was released by the Patriots on December 10, having appeared in three games for the team.

 Arizona Cardinals

 On December 18, 2024, the Arizona Cardinals signed Banks to their practice squad.

 Michigan Panthers

 On October 9, 2024, Banks signed with the Michigan Panthers of the United Football League (UFL).
 His contract was terminated on October 22 to sign with an NFL team.
 He re-signed on August 29, 2025.

+Orlando Storm

+On January 14, 2026, Banks was selected by the Orlando Storm in the 2026 UFL Draft.

+Atlanta Falcons

+On June 17, 2026, Banks signed with the Atlanta Falcons on the second day of their mini-camp.

+On August 30, 2026, Banks was waived with an injury designation.